sensei-hacker/inavwiki/iNavFlight-Missions.md

 LTM is a 'push' telemetry protocol; that is the FC sends data unsolicited to the GCS.
 This avoids the 'half-duplex' time penalty of MSP on 3DR radios.
 Unlike MSP, LTM only provides flight data, thus if you need the GCS to select a vehicle icon based on the multirotor type (QUADX, TRI etc), offer additional functions based in the FC firmware version or upload waypoints, then it is necessary to share the serial port on the FC between MSP and LTM; MSP is used when unarmed and LTM when armed.
 Both ezgui and [mwp](https://github.com/stronnag/mwptools) handle the switch-over automatically.

-You can find documentation / specification for the LTM implementation in Inav in the [iNav Wiki](https://github.com/iNavFlight/inav/wiki/Lightweight-Telemetry-(LTM)).
+You can find documentation / specification for the LTM implementation in Inav in the [INAV Wiki](https://github.com/iNavFlight/inav/wiki/Lightweight-Telemetry-(LTM)).

 LTM will operate effectively over low data rate links.
-Currently the iNav implementation pushes c.
-300 bytes /sec in its fastest rate, so 4800 baud over the air rate would suffice. iNav provides configuration options for 'medium' and 'slow' LTM rates, further reducing the required baud rate, which may in turn increase range for some radio solutions.
+Currently the INAV implementation pushes c.
+300 bytes /sec in its fastest rate, so 4800 baud over the air rate would suffice.
+INAV provides configuration options for 'medium' and 'slow' LTM rates, further reducing the required baud rate, which may in turn increase range for some radio solutions.

 LTM is supported by ezgui, [mwp](https://github.com/stronnag/mwptools) and ([for OSD, ltm-osd-simple](https://github.com/digitalentity/ltm-osd-simple)).
 Also [LTM Oled](https://github.com/sppnk/LTM-Telemetry-OLED).

 ## MAVLink

 [MAVLink](http://qgroundcontrol.org/mavlink/start) is a full-feature, highly capable protocol used by PX4, PIXHAWK, APM and Parrot AR.Drone platforms (inter alia).
-The implementation for iNav is 'push telemetry' only, it only be used for flight monitoring and should be able to accept missions (however finding a ground station that will cooperate may not be easy).
+The implementation for INAV is 'push telemetry' only, it only be used for flight monitoring and should be able to accept missions (however finding a ground station that will cooperate may not be easy).

-The initial implementation in iNav is supported by ezgui, Droid Planner 2, [mwp](https://github.com/stronnag/mwptools) and some older versions of QGroundControl (modern versions appear to require a more complex handshake).
+The initial implementation in INAV is supported by ezgui, Droid Planner 2, [mwp](https://github.com/stronnag/mwptools) and some older versions of QGroundControl (modern versions appear to require a more complex handshake).
 Probably some of the Android .apks for Mavlink will work with this telemetry protocol.
 Tower (Droid Planner 3) is reported as not working.

 # Configuring the Flight Controller
 ## Ports & port sharing